Are you looking for a conflict-free and affordable mineral stone for a ring? You have to know about moissanite!

 Where Moissanite Stands in the Color Chart

-The diamond color chart categorizes diamonds in three colors.
+The diamond color chart categorizes diamonds in three color ranges.
 They are K-Z, which refers to the colors faint yellow to deeper yellow; G-J, which refers to the nearly colorless category; and D-F, which classifies as colorless.
 The moissanite ten years ago falls on the G-J range.
 That’s because the technology that makes a gemstone colorless was unavailable at that time.
 Now, lab-created moissanite can fall on the D or E category.
-You can now buy moissanite that is colorless to completely colorless per the diamond color chart and still be able to save more than buying an actual diamond.
+You can now buy moissanite that is colorless to completely colorless per the diamond color chart and still be able to save more than buying a diamond.

 Cut and Carat

-Because moissanite is mostly lab-grown, it is not valued based on carat but based on diameter measured by millimeter.
+Because moissanite is almost entirely lab-grown, it is not valued based on carat but based on diameter measured by millimeter.
 The larger the stone, the higher the cost.
 Moissanite is also available in various cuts similar to diamonds, and the more complex the cut, the higher the value.

-Moissanite is also comparable when it comes to durability.
+Moissanite is also comparable to diamonds when it comes to durability.
 It is more heat resistant and nearly as hard as diamonds.

 Whatever the metal setting is, moissanite looks great.
 It captures the light well, which steals the attention from the engraved setting and other details.
 Moissanite has been growing in popularity among brides-to-be because of its fire and radiance.
 While you cannot beat the prestige and class that diamonds have gained over time, moissanite is already a great option for practical couples.
 When you go for small moissanite stones, it can be hard to tell whether or not it is a diamond.

 Moissanite costs up to 90 percent less than the price of diamonds.
-A carat of moissanite is around $500 while diamond is about $4,000 per carat.
+As of 2020, a carat of moissanite is around $500 while diamond is about $4,000 per carat.

 A two-carat, J-ranged diamond with VS1 clarity will typically cost the buyer $12,000.
 If you want to get the colorless one, it will cost over $24,000.
 That’s 100 percent more expensive just because of the slight color variation.
 That’s how expensive a single-rock diamond is.